-18 Introduction
+Introduction

-19 Globally and in European countries, cardiovascular diseases (CVD) are among the leading causes of 20 mortality (1, 2).
-Furthermore, in 2017 in Europe, there were 108.7 million people living with CVD,
+Globally and in European countries, cardiovascular diseases (CVD) are among the leading causes of mortality.^{1,2} Furthermore, in 2017 in Europe, there were 108.7 million people living with CVD, hereof 34.9 million living with ischaemic heart disease (IHD).1

-- 21 hereof 34.9 million living with ischemic heart disease (IHD) (1). - 22 Leisure time physical activity (LTPA) is well-known to promote health and to prevent many chronic - 23 diseases including CVD (3).
-However, the beneficial cardiovascular effect of physical activity may - 24 depend on the domain i.e. whether physical activity is performed at work or during leisure time, and - 25 on the characteristics of performed activities (4).
-A recent review showed that whereas leisure time physical activity (LTPA) was protective, high occupational physical activity (OPA) did not protect from CVD mortality (5), and a recent study in a large population showed lower risk of major adverse cardiovascular events from LTPA but higher risk from high OPA (6).
-It is suggested that fundamental differences between LTPA and OPA including differences in intensity, amount of static versus dynamic movements, duration, and time for recovery may be possible explanations of these seemingly opposing associations with health, the so-called the physical activity health paradox (7).
+Leisure time physical activity (LTPA) is well-known to promote health and to prevent many chronic diseases including CVD.3 However, the beneficial cardiovascular effect of physical activity may depend on the domain, i.e. whether physical activity is performed at work or during leisure time, and on the characteristics of performed activities.4 A recent review showed that whereas LTPA was protective, high occupational physical activity (OPA) did not protect from CVD mortality,5 and a recent study in a large population showed lower risk of major adverse cardiovascular events from LTPA but higher risk from high OPA.6 It is suggested that fundamental differences between LTPA and OPA including differences in intensity, amount of static vs. dynamic movements, duration, and time for recovery may be possible explanations of these seemingly opposing associations with health, the so-called physical activity health paradox.7

-In studies analyzing men and women separately, some studies among men showed detrimental 7 8 effects of high OPA on cardiovascular health (8-12).
-Yet other studies did not find an association 9 between OPA and heart disease, specifically, or CVD, including conditions affecting the heart and 10 blood vessels, in men (13, 14).
-Among women, a few studies showed (15) or indicated (9, 16) that 11 high OPA was associated with increased risk of heart disease, whereas other studies have indicated a protective effect or shown no association (8, 11, 12, 17).
-However, beneficial effects of OPA with 12 13 respect to risk of heart disease and CVD have also been observed among both women (18, 19) and 14 men (17-19), so overall the findings are mixed.
-Some studies have included both men and women and have analysed men and women separately, but very few have tested whether there is a sex difference 15 (6, 9, 20).
-Both in a previous paper on gender and occupational health (21), and in a recent paper on 16 17 the future agenda for studies of the association between health and LTPA and OPA, respectively (22), 18 one of the recommendations was to further explore differences between men and women.
-Women 19 have an average 7-to-10- year delay in the first manifestation of heart diseases compared to men (23) 20 and there are sex-differences in basal metabolism, hormones, physical capacity and muscle strength, 21 that may play a role in both the physical impact and perception of a given workload (24, 25).
-22 Furthermore, there is extensive gender segregation in the labor market, especially in jobs with high 23 physical demands (26) and even though men and women have the same occupational titles, there are large differences in their physical working conditions (27).
+In studies analysing men and women separately, some studies among men showed detrimental effects of high OPA on cardiovascular health.8-12 Yet other studies did not find an association between OPA and heart disease, specifically, or CVD, including conditions affecting the heart and blood vessels, in men.^{13,14} Among women, a few studies showed15 or indicated^{9,16} that high OPA was associated with increased risk of heart disease, whereas other studies have indicated a protective effect or have shown no association.^{8,11,12,17} However, beneficial effects of OPA with respect to risk of heart disease and CVD have also been observed among both women^{18,19} and men,^{17-19} so overall the findings are mixed.
+Some studies have included both men and women and have analysed men and women separately, but very few have tested whether there is a sex difference.^{6,9,20} In a previous paper on gender and occupational health21 and in a recent paper on the future agenda for studies of the association between health and LTPA and OPA, respectively,22 one of the recommendations was to further explore the differences between men and women.
+Women have an average 7- to 10-year delay in the first manifestation of heart diseases compared to men,23 and there are sex differences in basal metabolism, hormones, physical capacity, and muscle strength that may play a role in both the physical impact and perception of a given workload.^{24,25} Furthermore, there is extensive gender segregation in the labour market, especially in jobs with high physical demands,26 and even though men and women have the same occupational titles, there are large differences in their physical working conditions.2

-The aim of the present study was to investigate the relationship between OPA and risk for IHD and possible differences in this relationship between men and women in the Danish Monica I (Monitoring Trends and Determinants of Cardiovascular Disease) Study.
+The aim of the present study was to investigate the relationship between OPA and risk for IHD and possible differences in this relationship between men and women in the Danish Monica I (Monitoring Trends and Determinants of Cardiovascular Disease) study.
 Our hypothesis is that demanding or strenuous OPA is associated with a higher risk of IHD than lower levels of OPA, irrespective of sex.

-1 Methods
+Methods

-2 Study population and exclusion criteria
+Study population and exclusion criteria